 September 24, 2016 — Once again, the annual Tour de Ruidoso is offering athletic challenges.
 The event will start and finish at the majestic Spencer Theater.
 All event options will have the same starting time, and take the same route as prior years, minus the difficult Swiss Chalet hill.

 All American Gun and Western Collectible Show

-September 2016 (final dates TBD) — As part of the All American Festival, the Gun and Western Collectible show is one of a series of events and festivities surrounding the $2 million All American Futurity.
+September 3 & 4, 2016 — As part of the All American Festival, the Gun and Western Collectible show is one of a series of events and festivities surrounding the $2 million All American Futurity.
 This show has 180 tables of everything that relates to guns as well as hunting equipment, knives, cowboy gear, saddles, blankets, spurs, western relics, Indian artifacts, jewelry, coins and so much more.
 As well as buying items you may also trade with vendors or sell your guns or collectibles in exchange.
 This show is not just a “man’s” show; women can find jewelry, western collectibles and décor for the home.

 New Mexico State Open Chili Cook-off

 October 1-2, 2016 — During Aspenfest weekend enjoy some of the best chili around at the Open Chili Cook-off.
 The chili cook-off is open for public tasting beginning at noon.

 October 6-9, 2016 — Take part in the nation’s finest cowboy festival at the annual Lincoln County Cowboy Symposium!
 Enjoy Old West storytellers, noted historians, poets, musicians, chuckwagon cooks, western artists and craftsmen for three days of events, cowboy competitions, horse demonstrations, Western swing dancing, kids rodeo and educational activities.
 Also during the symposium don’t miss the World Champion Chuckwagon Competition, featured on the Food Network’s All American Festivals and Cowboy Challenge.